jcaude/exNGS/README.md

 Functionalities covered are I/O and statistics.

 This is un-documented code used for CEA internal projects.
-There is no aim to make it a "good citizen" package.
+There is no aim to make it an R "good citizen" package (documented, tested..).